colindaven/awesome-pangenomes/README.md

 * [PanKmer](https://gitlab.com/salk-tm/pankmer)

-# Librairies to explore pangenomes
+# Libraries to explore pangenomes

 * [gfapy](https://github.com/ggonnella/gfapy) implements GFA1 and GFA2 parsing and scalable exploration of graphs in Python
 * [gfagraphs](https://github.com/Tharos-ux/gfagraphs) implements rGFA and GFA1 parsing and editing of graphs in Python